 What makes our heart to beat?

-There is a group of cells that is located in the wall of the right atrium of the heart.
+There is a group of cells that are located on the wall of the right atrium of the heart.
 These cells are called as a sinoatrial node or SA node.
 These cells produce electrical impulse which will make the heart to beat.
 Purkinje fibers will carry this electrical impulse to different parts of the heart.
-This results in normal heart beats.
+This results in normal heartbeats.

 A Pulse rate of a healthy heart lies between 60 to 100 beats per minute, this ensures there is enough blood flow throughout the body.
 This count differs with different activities and different emotions we go through.
 For example, pulse rate will reach its peak when we involve in sports or while we get angry.
 And it lies at the normal rate when we are calm and composed.
 Apart from this, there are medicines that could increase and lower the pulse rate.

 Our pulse rate will be lowered if for some reason SA node doesn’t produce enough electrical impulse.
 Also, our pulse rate will be increased if there is an excess production of the electrical impulses.
 Both are dangerous.
 Improper heartbeat can lead to improper blood flow, and it can get fatal.

 Pacemaker to the rescue

 A pacemaker is usually used in patients who have low pulse rate.
 Pacemaker ensures the heart beats are back to normal levels.
 Since this takes the job of SA node and does its work through artificial means, its also called as“Artificial Pacemaker”.

 Its size is almost equal to that of a matchbox.
 It weighs only 30 grams.
 It contains a battery, generator that produces electrical impulse, electrical circuits, and wires that carry these electrical impulses to the heart.